-Schools should monitor weather forecasts and warnings in order to be prepared for any severe weather which may affect the school.
+Schools and ELCs should monitor weather forecasts in order to be prepared for any severe weather, which may affect the setting.
+During periods of severe weather, settings should assess the situation using the above guidance.
+Settings should be prepared, keep themselves informed and remain vigilant.